 When we talked with the practice, staff, and surgeons at Aesthetic/Restorative Breast Center , they were very friendly and knowledgeable.
 Dr. Matatov and Dr Torabi spoke with us to show us how important is it that women see the correct surgeon for their procedure.
 Being that reconstruction is covered by insurance, they may as well get the best possible procedure available to produce the best shape, look, feel, and not sacrifice their core strength muscles from more dated approaches.

-Thanks to plastic surgery – many women who have had mastectomy have an option to get their breast rebuilt.
+Thanks to the Phoenix plastic surgery facility Elite Plastic Surgery– many women who have had mastectomy have an option to get their breast rebuilt in AZ.
 Breast reconstruction surgery – which may be done at the same time as the mastectomy or much later – aims to restore the shape, volume, and look of the breast.
 Reconstructive surgery can help women restore their self-confidence after the devastation of a cancer diagnosis.

 How does breast reconstruction surgery work?